 - Are you open to travel?
 If so, how many trips?
 I don’t believe any countries allow a child to be escorted any longer, so travel is definitely a factor to be considered.

 3. Choose your placement agency.
-The placement agency is the one which will be your liaison with your child’s country and the entity which helps to facilitate the adoption.
+The placement agency is the one that will be your liaison with your child’s country and the entity which helps to facilitate the adoption.
 It does not need to be in your state of residence.
 More than anything else, this is an extremely crucial step in the beginning adoption process.
 I’m sorry to say that not all agencies are created equal.
 Some are fantastic, ethical organizations whose staff really care about the children whose lives they are changing.
 Others are all about the money, regardless of who it hurts.
-Of course, there are others which lie along the continuum.
+Of course, others lie along the continuum.

 You cannot decide which agency is which based solely on your feelings.
-Some of the most ethically corrupt agencies are also the ones which sound the nicest on the phone.
-Your job as responsible potential adoptive parent is to do your research.
+Some of the most ethically corrupt agencies are also the ones that sound the nicest on the phone.
+Your job as a responsible potential adoptive parent is to do your research.
 Get on the Facebook groups which hash out the realities of each agency.
 Ask for references from actual clients (and not just the happy client referral lists the agency hands out).
 You will have to do some digging and, yes, it is work.
 But I’ve seen too many parents get burned, run out of money, lose a placement, discover a child had been trafficked, etc., because they didn’t do their research.
 In my opinion, you should always choose the agency first, before you even begin to think about an actual child.
 Too much money and too many lives are on the line to take this step lightly.

 4. Choose your home study agency.
 This is the agency whom you will work with directly to write your home study.
 This agency must be in your state.
 Be sure this agency is licensed by the proper agencies before signing.
-For instance, if you are adopting from a country which has signed the Hague agreement, you will need a Hague-approved agency.
+For instance, if you are adopting from a country that has signed the Hague agreement, you will need a Hague-approved agency.
 Once again, do your research.
 Ask for recommendations from other adoptive families for both agencies and social workers.
 And if you and a social worker just do not hit it off, you should feel free to ask for a different one.
 One other thing to check: some placement agencies (step 3) maintain lists of home study agencies they will work with.
 Be sure the one you pick can work with your placement agency.

 5. You can finally think about the child . . . and the special needs to which you are open.
 Most agencies will have you complete a checklist of medical needs you would consider.
 It’s time to do more research.
 Unless you have direct experience with a need, many of them can sound extremely scary and intimidating.
 To get a better idea of what life is really like parenting a child with a special need, it’s time to stalk the internet once again.
 There are many blogs and special websites that describe life with a wide variety of special needs.
 Read about them.
 Talk to actual people who are familiar with a certain diagnosis.